Mineral Cofactors for Cats

 Why Zinc Gets the Spotlight in Feline Beauty Conversations

-Zinc is commonly associated with normal skin integrity and coat quality because it supports processes involved in keratinization and healthy skin barrier function (RVA, 2021).
-When zinc status is not ideal, the “signal” can be a coat that loses its crispness—less luster, more breakage, and a texture that feels dry at the ends.
-Nails may also feel weaker or more prone to splitting, which owners notice during play or when trimming.
+Zinc supports keratinization and a healthy skin barrier, which is why it is so closely tied to skin integrity and coat quality (RVA, 2021).
+When zinc status is low, the coat loses its crispness — less luster, more breakage, a texture that feels dry at the ends — and nails can weaken or split, which owners notice during play or trimming.

-Still, zinc is not a solo solution.
-If you add zinc without considering the rest of the mineral picture, you can unintentionally crowd out copper, since these minerals can interact (Alborough R, 2020).
-For visible care, balance is the point: the goal is a coat that looks even and well-kept, not a single nutrient pushed to extremes.
+But zinc is not a solo solution.
+Add it without regard for the rest of the mineral picture and you can crowd out copper, because these minerals interact (Alborough R, 2020).
+For visible care, balance is the whole point: aim for a coat that looks even and well-kept, not a single nutrient pushed to extremes.

 Diet Variability: Why Two “Complete” Foods Can Look Different